TL;DR

 Before your insurer even pays a penny, you face immediate out-of-pocket expenses:

-- Policy Excess: This is the amount you must contribute to a claim.
+- Policy Excess (illustrative): This is the amount you should consider whether you may need to contribute to a claim.
 With average compulsory and voluntary excess combined often reaching £500 or more, it’s a significant initial blow.

 - Uninsured Losses: These are the costs your policy doesn't cover.
 They can quickly spiral into thousands of pounds.
 Examples include: